Home

 East of the Triple gates

-This structure was made of recycled Herod stone.
+This structure was made of recycled Herodian stones.
 Since Herod would not let his workers rebuild the eastern cloisters,nor disturb the East Gate, it would mean that these vaults were built after the time the Herodian walls were completed in 66 AD.

 Even though it was dubbed Solomon's Stables by the Crusaders, this arched area was not built in Solomon's time, nor were they stables before the time of the Crusaders.
 They were built with recycled Herodian stones, dating them to the post second Temple era.